 An associate degree program is designed to be completed in just over half the time of a four-year bachelor’s degree and is comprised of core courses, general education courses, and elective courses – adding up to 67 credits.

 You may be able to shorten your path to graduation, however, if your school allows transfer credits.
-UAGC, for example, allows you to transfer up to 49 approved credits*, which can include previous college credits or those earned through job training or military service.
-Further, upon completing your degree at UAGC, you can transfer credits toward one of the school’s bachelor’s degree programs.
+UAGC, for example, allows you to transfer up to 49 approved credits*, toward an associate degree, which can include previous college credits or those earned through job training or military service.
+Further, upon completing your degree at UAGC, you may be able to transfer credits toward one of the school’s bachelor’s degree programs.

 Can I Earn My AA in Early Childhood Education Online?